 - Successful completion of undergraduate prerequisite courses (Child Development, Statistics, and Research Methods)

 - Satisfactory scores on the general Graduate Records Examination (GRE).
-The subject area test is not required
+The GRE will be waived for applicants who apply to the school psychology program and already have a master’s degree in psychology or education.
+The psychology subject area test is not required.

 - All materials submitted by January 15th